philipturner/home-built-stm/README.md

 - Create a prototype PCB with the Teensy and the DAC.
 - Perform "The Recipe" on the PCB traces.
 - If I can get away with just a single 0.1 μF capacitor on each supply pin, I will do that.

+## Update (March 6, 2025)

+I reverted back to the original plan, of stuffing all three analog-to-digital ICs onto the near-term PCB.
+I am currently understanding the effects of parasitics, particularly "Header Sockets".
+These are parts that emulate the connections in breadboards.
+Header sockets allow reversible bonding of through-hole components as "devices under test".
+One can also reversibly connect different test points in the circuit, with jumper wires.
+Or interface them with a multimeter/oscilloscope.
+Such connections have a large amount of parasitic inductance.

+I developed 8 different permutations of lumped element models, for simple "devices under test" between the DAC and the ADC.
+It starts with the parasitic output resistance of the DAC, 0.05 Ω. Then, it goes through a network of resistors, capacitors, and/or inductors (which may connect to GND).
+It ends with the parasitic input resistance of the ADC, 1 MΩ.
+I am using the SPICE functionality embedded in KiCad to understand the behavior of these parasitics.
+I previously invested well over 10 person-hours learning how to use KiCad's SPICE.
+- 2 resistor geometries × 3 resistance values (1 Ω, 1 kΩ, 1 MΩ) = 6 permutations
+- 2 short circuit geometries (THT with 1 cm jumper wire, SMT pads with 1 cm PCB trace)

+I will put the following on this README:
+- Screenshots of the KiCad schematic models
+- Screenshots of the transient analysis (voltages and appropriate currents)
+  - Units for time, voltage, and current in each transient analysis
+- Screenshots of the AC small-signal analysis, for the DAC → ADC transfer function